wavefrontHQ/help/get_started/aws_intro.md

 #### Amazon Web Services

-The Amazon Web Services integration is full-featured implementation offering pre-defined dashboards and alert conditions and is fully configurable.
+The AWS integration is full-featured with pre-defined dashboards and alert conditions that are fully configurable.
-Wavefront provides Amazon Web Services overview dashboards Summary, Pricing, and Billing and the service-specific dashboards.
+Wavefront provides AWS overview, EC2 Pricing, Billing, and service-specific dashboards.
-The Amazon Web Services integration dashboards contains pre-defined alert conditions embedded as queries in charts contained in the dashboards.
+The AWS integration dashboards contains pre-defined alert conditions embedded as queries in charts contained in the dashboards.